human-conditions/yodrew.github.io-original/_pages/pre-sale.md

 |  9 | copy editing, proofreading, book design |  9000 |
 | 10 | debt 2                                  | 10800 |

 With $1900, I can begin.
-Money short of the ultimate goal will come from new work assignments and the startup process.
+Money short of the ultimate goal will come through the startup process and the new work it generates.

 #### plan